anushka-rodrigo/SDI-demo-repo/README.md

 ## Project Structure

 - **R Scripts**:
   - Scripts for analyzing performance, computing weighted means, and performing statistical tests.
+  - `Impact in online learning.R` - grand mean regarding impact students face in online learning.
+  - `Impact in physical learning.R` - grand mean regarding impact students face in physical learning.
+  - `Challenges in online learning.R` - grand mean regarding challenges students face in online learning.
+  - `Challenges in physical learning.R` - grand mean regarding challenges students face in physical learning.
+  - `Final mean and SD of online learning.R` - Final calculations in online learning used for hypothesis testing.
+  - `Final mean and SD of physical learning.R` - Final calculations in physical learning  used for hypothesis testing.
+  - `Hypothesis testing.R` - Performs hypothesis test for the dataset.

 - **Data Files**:
   - `Sample_Responses` - Survey responses used for analysis.
-  - `Questionaire_calculations.xlsx` – Survey responses used for analysis with calculations through excel functions.
+  - `Questionaire_calculations.xlsx` – Survey responses used for analysis with calculations through excel functions (for references).

 ---